Skip to main content

 • Text color defaults to theme.colors.text.primary

-• Lottie, Rive, Video, and DatePicker as optional peer deps — graceful fallback if not installed
+• Lottie, Rive, Video, DatePicker, WheelPicker, Slider, and DrawingPad as optional peer deps — graceful fallback if not installed (DrawingPad throws an explicit install error)

 Element types: